himanshuramteke/JavaScript-basicsToadvance/README.md

 # JavaScript-basicsToadvance
-Learning JavaScript from basics to advance from Hitesh Choudhary Sir.
+Learned JavaScript from basics to advance from Hitesh Choudhary Sir.